Crystal Cené, MD, MPH, FAHA

 A leader at a preeminent academic health center

-In these dual complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.
+In these complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.

-In these dual complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.
+In these complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.

-In these dual complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.
+In these complementary roles, Dr. Cené focuses on building an equitable, diverse and inclusive environment that benefits all students, trainees, faculty, staff, and patients.

 From health to health equity